stefnotch/open-student-solution/Readme.md

 # Algodat Student Solution Opener

+I was an Algorithms and Datastructures tutor in 2022.
+There, we had submission talks where individial students would be asked questions about their lovely submissions, and get some feedback.

-A program built for a single purpose: Opening Algodat student solutions on Windows, given a super specific file structure.
+A program built for a single purpose: Opening Algodat student submissions on Windows, given a super specific file structure.
+Doing this manually as a tutor, under time-pressure, isn't fun.
+So automation go brrr.

 ## FAQ